top of page

 Predator-Free

-Sustainable Matamata administers the local Matamata branch of the Predator-Free programme, working to reduce damage to native biodiversity in the Matamata-Piako surrounds from imported predators such as rats, ferrets and more.
+Sustainable Matamata administers the local Matamata branch of the nation-wide Predator-Free network, working to reduce damage to native biodiversity in the Matamata-Piako surrounds from imported predators such as rats, ferrets and more.

 Despite central Government's cancellation of the national Predator-Free programme, many local branches have continued this difficult mahi through volunteers and donations.